 Essentially the organisation was started casually in 1999 by a group of ex trekkers who raised funds to support the Helpless Childrens’ Mother Centre in Kathmandu.
 Further ad-hoc projects were funded as requests were received and it was decided to formalise the process and become incorporated in 2005.

-We were then approached by a group of young Nepali students who wished to join the group.
-With our track record in fundraising and their innovative ‘technical’ skills we moved forward to be able to offer more diverse fundraising and cultural activities which has helped us to engage with the Nepali Community here in Perth.
+Many other from different walks of life have since joined the group.
+With diverse skill-set we moved forward to be able to offer more diverse fundraising and cultural activities which has helped us to engage with the Nepali Community here in Perth.

-We are essentially a non-denominational, non-political 8 person Committee.
+We are essentially a non-denominational, non-political small group with a committee of 9.
 Prospective beneficiaries can apply to us for funding via our website and to date we have funded many ‘grassroots’ projects:

 In healthcare area we have funded several projects including :